Food Processing Conveyor Belt Inspection Checklist

 Unusual Noise or Vibration

 Grinding, squealing, or rhythmic thumping during operation indicates bearing failure, roller seizure, or pulley misalignment developing under load.
+Noise is never cosmetic — it is a mechanical distress signal.

 Action: Schedule inspection within 24 hours.
 Monitor hourly until resolved.